B1607/MCNN_MC/README.md

-# Title
-MCNN_MC: Computational Prediction of Mitochondrial Carriers and Investigation of Bongkrekic Acid Toxicity using Protein Language Models and Convolutional Neural Networks
+# MCNN_MC: Computational Prediction of Mitochondrial Carriers and Investigation of Bongkrekic Acid Toxicity using Protein Language Models and Convolutional Neural Networks
 Muhammad Shahid Malik, Yan-Yun Chang, Yu-Chen Liu, Van The Le, Yu-Yen Ou

 ## Abstract <a name="abstract"></a>